sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - Stop sends hardware all-off and display stop concurrently.
 - Missing devices and rejected Stop ACKs are aggregated; Stop reports success only when both operations succeed.
-- A failed Area, Zone, or Sub-zone activation invalidates the runtime and sends all-off/stop commands to whichever devices remain available.
+- A failed Area, Zone, Sub-zone, or Lighting activation invalidates the runtime and sends all-off/stop commands to whichever devices remain available.
 - Fail-safe cleanup uses best-effort settlement, so failure to clean up one device does not prevent cleanup of the other.
 - A display failure sends all-off to connected hardware.